JSS University Mysore Sciences 2026

 Biology Total | 90 |

-Speaking overall, the NEET 2026 Difficulty Level for Biology paper was still moderate.
-The questions from Biology section were not purely memory-based, but more conceptual and harder than what an average aspirant expect.
+Speaking overall, the NEET 2026 Difficulty Level for the Biology paper was still moderate.
+The questions from the Biology section were not purely memory-based, but more conceptual and harder than what an average aspirant expects.

 What has changed?

-Match the following based questions are becoming more logical, less direct.
+Match the following based on questions that are becoming more logical, less direct.

 Questions are being framed from the tiniest NCERT details possible.

 Most students didn't lose marks in NEET 2026 Biology because the paper was " tricky".
-They lost marks because of overconfidence, poor question handling, and a weak grip at NCERT.
+They lost marks because of overconfidence, poor question handling, and a weak grip on NCERT.

 Here is what could have been avoided:

-Poor Handling of Assertion-Reason & Statement MCQs: These questions weren’t hard; they required clarity.
-In such questions, students are seen trying to guess instead of analyzing.
+Poor Handling of Match the following & Statement MCQs: These questions weren’t hard; they required clarity.
+In such questions, students are seen trying to guess instead of analysing.
 This is what makes them partially confused between two options.

 Expecting the NEET Biology for the 2026 exam to stay purely memory-based wouldn't take you anywhere.
 The exam is shifting its perspective toward concept clarity, precision, and interpretation of the NCERT rather than asking direct statements.